HassanHamdanDev/data-structures-and-algorithms/javascript/data structure/trees/README.md

 * Find the maximum value stored in the tree.
 You can assume that the values stored in the Binary Tree will be numeric.

+* Write a function called breadth first return list of all values in the tree, in the order they were encountered.

 - Binary Search Tree

 * Create a Binary Search Tree class